 Circuit Overview:

 The DS-2 is an enhancement of DS-1 with extra LFO and a polyphonic string divide down synth.
 First synths I know of to have what are labelled "DCO's".
-I now own a DS-1 which is quite rare I'm told.
+I owned a DS-1 which is quite rare and sold it to Doug at Synthark.
 All serial numbers I've seen have been double digit save one that was 120 something I think.
-On the DS-1 there's a wire from each key interfaced to a mother board on the left as you see in the internal photo.
+On the DS's there's a wire from each key interfaced to a mother board on the left as you see in the internal photo.
 The cards on that have mostly common digital chips (40xx, 45xx, and 74LSxxx and so on) and a few op amps.
 Along with some 4016 analog switch chips.
-SO I assume they are doing some kind of waveform generation over here.
-Then there is an analog board with 4 or so 3080 OTA's and a couple 3086 transistor arrays and a dual transistor down on the bottom middle.
-And some other sub boards here and there and some up with the controls.
-Overall it's a fairly straightforward analog subtractive synth in architecture but some unconventional looking approach in the digital circuitry.
+The front most card is power supply filters, second one contains the two 74LS221 DCO circuits w/ tune trimmers.
+(Note: The DS2 adds a poly section which has a third oscillator of the same design.
+This board under the keyboard is a very basic divide down organ and it's output is mixed into the VCF input when the other Two Oscillators and noise and an external which could be hooked up if one desires) These two DCO signals (which are really analog controlled digital oscillators) 'clock' various circuits.
+But let's go to the back of the card bay first.
+Here is where a struck note gets translated into a 6 bit code that can represent the 44 notes on the keyboard.

 Service Tips:

-Ok, first my unit had an error.
+Ok, first my DS-1 unit had an error.
 Well make that two errors that were the same.
 They did not put any pull down resistors on the "Sawtooth" (labelled SEGA in diagram) lines from the switches.
 Dark grey and red wires.
 You may add 100K resistors to ground whereever it is convenient to keep the thing from delaying 10 seconds when you switch say from saw to triangle wave..and then going though this phase where the noise combined with the 4069 chips logic threshold just switches back and forth between the two waves rapidly!
 I can't believe they released the synth that way!

 OH and another problem with my DS-1 was that the 1458 failed which is located on the D/A board.
 That caused the thing to just latch the first note hit when glide is on and basically remove keyboard control somehow.
 Anyway, just a heads up in case you see that problem.